 Interest is divided between the kind that you give and the kind that you get.
 Interest you give is the what you pay for borrowing things.
 As an example, consider the rate on your home mortgage or your credit card.
 When you borrow money from the bank, you don’t just pay back the principal of what you owe.
 You also make interest payments.
 That is the cost of borrowing money.

-Now that we’ve scared you with all this talk of interest you pay, let’s talk about a more appealing kind – the kind you earn.
+You can also earn interest, though, through depositing your money with a bank, possibly in a savings account or a certificate of deposit.
 Interest you get is what your money earns just for being money.
 That could be simple interest, a percentage of your original principal paid to you at regular intervals.
 Or, it could be compound interest, a percentage of the sum of your principal and the interest you’ve already earned.

 So how do you take advantage of compound interest?
 You invest.
 (Technically, you get interest from bonds and earnings from stocks, but “interest” as a general term is often applied to the money you get from investing in both stocks and bonds).
 As you earn interest from bonds or dividends from stocks, you can reinvest that money, earning more interest and dividends on the new, higher amount.
 That’s compound interest, and it’s how folks with modest incomes can save big nest eggs if they invest wisely and start early.